thenikitakotlyarov/pseudo/README.md

 _3 _1ed
 ```
-: Declares a function named _1 that accepts variable _2 and prints it. _1 is then called on the value of _3. functions are called with the past-tense suffix `ed`.
+: Declares a function of name `_1` that accepts variable `_2` and prints it. `_1` is then called on the value of `_3`. functions are called with the past-tense suffix `ed`.
+Due to the Subject-Object-Verb ordering, parameters are given to functions in that order when called.
+This implementation can be seen in the use of `asked`, or, see the following examples for further clarification.
+All functions and methods are called in this manner.

 ### Examples:
 #### Example 1: simple echo program